MVerbakel/MVerbakel.github.io/_posts/2021-02-12-two-sample-ttests.md

 ---
 layout: post
-title: "Two sample hypothesis testing:<br> t-test for difference in means"
+title: "Hypothesis testing: Two sample tests for continuous metrics"
 mathjax: true
 ---

+This post covers the statistical tests I use most often for comparing a continuous metric in two independent samples.
+In general, I recommend using Welch's t-test, and if the assumptions are not met, the non-parametric Mann-Whittney u-test may be suitable.

+## Motivating example

  Let's say we run an e-commerce site.
-We think that adding a short description to each product on the main page will increase the probability of a visitor purchasing, thereby increasing our total profit.
-So we run an AB experiment, taking two independent random samples from the population and showing one group the current site and the other the new site (with descriptions).
+We think that adding a short description to each product on the main page will increase conversion and total profit.
+So we run an A/B experiment.
+We take two independent random samples from the population, and show one the new site (with the descriptions).
 The observed difference in the average profit per visitor is our estimated average treatment effect (i.e. how much we expect profit to change on average per visitor with the new site).

- However, as we're taking samples, we expect some variation due to sampling.
-If we repeated the experiment many times, the observed difference will vary around the true population difference (creating the sampling distribution).
-Therefore, when making our decision on the outcome, we also need to take into account the uncertainty of the estimate.
+However, because we're taking samples, this estimate will vary each time we repeat the experiment.
+So when interpreting the result, we need to take into account the uncertainty caused by sampling (i.e. how much it would vary).
 We do this by considering the size of the effect, relative to the variation in the data.
 The more variation in the outcome variable, the larger the difference needs to be for us to be confident it's unlikely just random variation due to sampling.

  Below I'll formalise this process using the hypothesis testing framework.